Skiing in the snowy country in midsummer! My first experience at "Kagura Summer Slope"

 As I was walking along feeling down because I couldn't ski properly, I spotted a ski school staff member tuning up my skis outside.
 I decided to speak to them and they told me the most important thing: to "wait for your skis."

-After catching the board, can you wait for the board to come in naturally?
-And can you find the courage to point the board down?
-On the snow, we tend to rely on speed and edges, but that won't get you skiing well.
+The key is whether you can wait for the board to naturally come in after you've caught it, and whether you have the "courage" to point the board downwards.
+On the snow, it's easy to rely on speed and edges, but that won't get you anywhere.

 I want to stay as a set!
 Naeba Prince Hotel

-After enjoying playing with gravity, take some time to contemplate the universe and the stars.
+After enjoying gravity-based play, take some time to contemplate the universe and the stars.

-Niigata Prefecture aims to become a "snow-raising resort."
+Niigata Prefecture aims to become a "snow education resort."

-Ski resorts throughout the prefecture are "mountains without snow" when viewed from the perspective of ski resorts, but what we felt through this coverage was that they have great potential as playgrounds and learning spaces, taking advantage of the abundant nature and vast grounds.
-The outdoor fields are packed with things to do in the summer, and are a place that can satisfy everyone, from outdoor enthusiasts to families, young people, and couples.
-Located just two hours from central Tokyo, they are easily accessible and can be thoroughly enjoyed even on a day trip.
+While the ski resorts throughout the prefecture are essentially "mountains without snow" if viewed from the perspective of a ski resort, what I felt during this interview was their great potential as playgrounds and learning spaces, utilizing their rich natural environment and vast grounds.
+This outdoor field, packed with things to do in the summer, is a place that can satisfy everyone, from outdoor enthusiasts to families, young people, and couples.
+With excellent access, just about two hours from the city center, it can be thoroughly enjoyed even on a day trip.

 This summer, experience new things and make memories in the snowy country of Niigata!